agentric/agentric/README.md

 ## Philosophy

-- **No custody.** The system coordinates and observes; it does not hold or move user assets.
-- **Observability over hype.** The dashboard focuses on status, executions, and verification—not PnL or trading narrative.
 - **Tables over cards.** Dense, scannable data for operators.
 - **Calm, infra tone.** Serious tooling for serious use cases.